 41. John Miller Chernoff, “Music-Making Children of Africa,” Natural History 88, no. 9 (November 1979): 68-75; “The Drums of Dagbon,” in Repercussions: A Celebration of African-American Music, edited by Geoffrey Haydon and Dennis Marks (London: Century Publishing, 1985); Christine Oppong, Growing Up in Dagbon (Accra-Tema, Ghana: Ghana Publishing Corporation, 1973).

-42. A detailed interpretive essay is “Music and Historical Consciousness Among the Dagbamba of Ghana,” www.johnchernoff.com/assets/Music_and_Historical_Consciousness_among_the_Dagbamba.pdf, originally published in Enchanting Powers: Music in the World's Religions, edited by Lawrence Sullivan (Cambridge, MA: Center for the Study of World Religions and Harvard University Press, 1997), pp. 91-120; also in Approaches to African Musics, ed. by Enrique Cámara de Landa and Silvia Martínez García (Valladolid: University of Valladolid, Centro Buendia, 2006), pp. 137-68.
-Much of this passage is taken from “Ideas of Culture and the Challenge of Music,” in Exotic No More: Anthropology on the Front Lines, edited by Jeremy MacClancy (Chicago: University of Chicago Press, 2002), 377-98; see also www.johnchernoff.com/Ideas_of_Culture_and_the_Challenge_of_Music.html.
+42. A detailed interpretive essay is “Music and Historical Consciousness Among the Dagbamba of Ghana,” available in HTML and PDF formats at www.johnchernoff.com, originally published in Enchanting Powers: Music in the World's Religions, edited by Lawrence Sullivan (Cambridge, MA: Center for the Study of World Religions and Harvard University Press, 1997), pp. 91-120; also in Approaches to African Musics, ed. by Enrique Cámara de Landa and Silvia Martínez García (Valladolid: University of Valladolid, Centro Buendia, 2006), pp. 137-68.
+Parts of this passage are taken from “Ideas of Culture and the Challenge of Music,” a revised version of the original publication in Exotic No More: Anthropology on the Front Lines, edited by Jeremy MacClancy (Chicago: University of Chicago Press, 2002), 377-98..

 43. This conception of “the residues of souls” is from Saint Augustine of Hippo, De Musica, trans. by W.F.
 Jackson Knight, in Philosophies of Art and Beauty: Selected Readings in Aesthetics from Plato to Heidegger, ed. by Albert Hofstadter and Richard Kuhns (New York: Random House, Modern Library, 1964), p.
-195; the citation and discussion is in Chernoff, “Performance and Ethnography” (http://www.johnchernoff.com/Performance_and_Ethnography.html).
+195; the citation and discussion are in Chernoff, “Performance and Ethnography” at www.johnchernoff.com.

 44. Philip Rieff, Freud: The Mind of the Moralist (Garden City, N.Y.: Anchor Books, Doubleday & Company, 1961), p.
 338.